open-pioneer/trails-openlayers-base-packages/src/packages/map/README.md

 layer.deleteAttribute("foo");
 ```

 > NOTE: The visibility of base layers cannot be changed through the method `setVisible`.
-Call `activateBaseLayer` instead.
+> Call `activateBaseLayer` instead.

 #### Register additional projections

 OpenLayers supports only two projections by default: `EPSG:4326` and `EPSG:3857`.
-However, it is possible to register additional projections to use them for the map.
+To register additional projections to use them for the map, use the `registerProjections` function.

-Fot that, the `registerProjections` function can be used.

-Simple example to register an additional projection to the global [proj4js](https://github.com/proj4js/proj4js) definition set by name (e.g. `"EPSG:4326"`) and projection definition (string defining the projection or an existing proj4 definition object):
+Example: How to register an additional projection to the global [proj4js](https://github.com/proj4js/proj4js) definition set by name (such as `"EPSG:4326"`) and projection definition (string defining the projection or an existing proj4 definition object):

 ```ts
 import { registerProjections } from "@open-pioneer/map";